konstructio/gitops-catalog/README.md

     - Security
     - Storage
     - Testing
 - Create a pull request with the changes from your fork to our repository main branch.
+Be sure to [sign your commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 Feel free to check the other applications to find examples.